5G MEC Computation Handoff for Mobile Augmented Reality: Discussion

-In this work we proposed and evaluated \textit{Comp-HO} as a simple, effective, and standard-friendly computational handoff algorithm.
-In the future though, both \textit{Comp-HO} and our evaluation methods can still be improved in several aspects. \textbf{Implementation}: In terms of our evaluation, firstly, the 5G tesbed uses commercial BSs and thus due to technical and legal reasons we could not implement \textit{Comp-HO} directly into those BSs.
-5G testbeds such as COSMOS~\cite{raychaudhuri2020challenge} and POWDER~\cite{breen2020powder} provide large scale open SDR networks, however they currently have limited access for other researchers and moreover it would be difficult to emulate UE mobility without field test.
-Secondly, the custom MEC-enabled \texttt{NS-3} simulator could include some features like the consideration of user context migration between MEC servers (e.g., the migration of docker containers or VMs containing the current app state \cite{ma2017efficient,zavodovski2018icon}) and a more realistic MAR model at the application level. \textbf{Algorithm}: In terms of improvements to \textit{Comp-HO} itself, the algorithm adds overheads such as collecting and sending the MEC load information.
-Thus, in cases with very few or very spatially homogeneous users, the algorithm will essentially act as a strongest SINR algorithm (since the MEC loads will be similar) but with an additional overhead and thus less efficient.
-Adding a threshold based on the number or distribution of UEs could remedy this by allowing base stations to fall back to traditional handoff algorithms during the mentioned conditions.
-Additionally, similar to having the \texttt{NS-3} simulator consider the user context migration in the evaluation, \textit{Comp-HO} could consider the user migration cost in the optimization directly (assuming differing migration costs between different MEC pairs). \textbf{Next step}: In future work, we will integrate \textit{Comp-HO} and related algorithms into open Software Defined Radio (SDR) base stations, therefore allowing evaluations in a real physical deployment.
+In future work, we will integrate \textit{Comp-HO} and related algorithms into open Software Defined Radio (SDR) base stations, therefore allowing evaluations in a real physical deployment.
 We also plan to further develop the MEC-enabled \texttt{NS-3} simulator to allow more comprehensive simulations.
 We will develop algorithms that consider different types of interference in 5G networks and the tradeoff between the handoff rates and the level of interference in the network.
 In addition, we will develop a predictive capability algorithm allowing us to predict better mobility so resources can be pre-allocated before a handoff event even occurs.